-Abu Dhabi employment visas
+Abu Dhabi employment visas in 2023

 Overseas professionals who want to live and work in Abu Dhabi must obtain a work permit (locally known as an UAE labor card) and a residency visa with the Abu Dhabi General Directorate of Residence and Foreigners Affairs.
 A company in Abu Dhabi is also eligible to sponsor a foreigner for a local work permit after completion of registration requirements with the local authorities.
 This page gives our reader additional details on these requirements and on the different types of visas available in Abu Dhabi.